peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 they are stated in the Alms paper.

-The examples in section 2 are not aimed at comparing with Alms, rather we want to demonstrate that the idea put forward in the Alms paper (to annotate abstract types in module signatures) also works with Affe's type inference.
+The examples in section 2 are not aimed at comparing with Alms, rather we want to demonstrate that Alm's use of modules is compatible with Affe's inference, as highlighted in Reviewer B's answer.

 We will insert a citation of the Gan, Tov, and Morrisett paper along with the copy-on-write array example.